 French International Education (IE) Program

 CML offers a French IE Program where students learn to speak, read, and write in French.
 The French IE Program exposes students to literature, mathematics, social studies, and science in French.
 Students in the program have an extended school day.
-In 1st grade students attend school from 8:35 a.m. to 3:05 p.m.
+In Kindergarten and 1st grade students attend school from 8:35 a.m. to 3:05 p.m.
 In 2nd -5th grades, students attend school from 8:35 a.m. to 4:05 p.m.
 On Wednesdays, students are released an hour earlier.
 CML students are recognized nationally for their achievements in the French National Contest with over 50 winners annually.

 Spanish International Education (IE) Program

 Our International Education (IE) Program immerses students in a multicultural curriculum which places emphasis on learning Spanish as a second language.
 Students are exposed to challenging dual language instruction uniquely designed to provide a cross-cultural program of study.
 Students learn authentic language patterns and concepts through hands-on experiences and project-based activities.
 Students in the program have an extended school day.
-In 1st grade students attend school from 8:35 a.m. to 3:05 p.m.
+In Kindergarten and 1st grade students attend school from 8:35 a.m. to 3:05 p.m.
 In 2nd-5th grade, students attend school from 8:35 a.m. to 4:05 p.m.
 On Wednesdays, students are released an hour earlier.

 Spanish International Studies (IS) Program

 The Spanish International Studies Program is an advanced and rigorous second language program.
 Students participating in the IS program follow the official curriculum of Spain and traditional Florida state standards and benchmarks.
 The agreement between the government of Spain and M-DCPS ensures Spain’s educational requirements are reflected and implemented in the Spanish IS language curriculum.
 Students in the program have an extended school day.
-In 1st grade students attend school from 8:35 a.m. to 3:05 p.m.
+In Kindergarten and 1st grade students attend school from 8:35 a.m. to 3:05 p.m.
 In 2nd-5th grade, students attend school from 8:35 a.m. to 4:05 p.m.
 On Wednesdays, students are released an hour earlier.